museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

-Doing a quick Google Search on AFSC 29331 we learn this is an Air Force Specialty Code.
+Doing a quick Google Search on "AFSC 29331", we learn this is an Air Force Specialty Code.

 The string itself looks like morse code.
+The translation of morse code is as follows:

 "DUTY BOPPERS"